Annex 13: Appeals against Recommendations of Boards of Examiners

 4.2.1 where there is reasonable ground supported by objective evidence to believe that there has been administrative, procedural or clerical error of such a nature as to have affected the recommendation of the Board of Examiners3; and/or

-4.2.2 where there is evidence of illness or other misfortune such as to cause exceptional interference with academic performance and which the student was, for good reason, unable to submit by the published deadline; and/or
+4.2.2 where there is evidence of illness or other circumstances beyond the student's control that have impacted negatively on academic performance and which the student was, for good reason, unable to submit by the published deadline; and/or

 4.2.3 Where there is evidence of prejudice or bias or the perception of prejudice or bias against the student.